fastovetsilya/ProbGBT/README.md

 print(calibration_results)
 ```

+#### Calibration Dataset Options

+ProbGBT offers two approaches for obtaining the calibration dataset required for conformal prediction:

+1. **Automatic Splitting (Default)**:
+   - If no calibration set is provided, ProbGBT automatically splits a portion of the training data.
+   - The `calibration_size` parameter controls what fraction of the training data to use (default: 0.2).
+   - Pros: Simple, requires no additional data preparation.
+   - Cons: Reduces the effective training set size for model building.

+2. **Separate Calibration Dataset**:
+   - You can provide a separate calibration set using the `calibration_set=(X_cal, y_cal)` parameter.
+   - Pros: Maximizes the data available for training the base model, may provide better calibration if the calibration set is properly representative.
+   - Cons: Requires preparing a separate dataset, which should ideally come from the same distribution as the training data.

+**Note**: When no calibration set is provided and `calibration_size > 0`, the following occurs:
+1. The training data is randomly shuffled (controlled by `random_seed`).
+2. The first `calibration_size` fraction is reserved for calibration.
+3. The model is trained on the remaining `(1-calibration_size)` fraction.
+4. The calibration set is used to compute nonconformity scores for each quantile.

+For time series data or when data ordering matters, it's recommended to manually prepare a calibration set rather than relying on random splitting.

 ### Example Script

 The repository includes an example script that demonstrates how to use ProbGBT with the California housing prices dataset: